bheimbu/evolutionary_ecology/docs/source/second_week.rst

 """""

 .. important::
-  - For both alignments from :ref:`T2_A2` calculate a NJ tree without a model of sequence evolution (Distances Observed) with 1000 bootstrap replicates.
+  - For both alignments from **T2_A2** calculate a NJ tree without a model of sequence evolution (`Distances Observed`) with `1000` bootstrap replicates.
-  - Save the rooted tree with bootstrap values and indicate in the file name that this tree is without (w-o) a model.
+  - Save the rooted tree with bootstrap values and indicate in the file name that this tree is without (`w-o`) a model.

 .. _T3_B2:
 T3_B2
 """""

 .. important::
-  - For both alignments from T2_A2 calculate a NJ tree with a model of sequence evolution with 1000 bootstrap replicates.
+  - For both alignments from **T2_A2** calculate a NJ tree with a model of sequence evolution with `1000` bootstrap replicates
-  - Use the most complex model available (Distance HKY).
+  - Use the most complex model available (`Distance HKY`)
-  - Save the rooted tree with bootstrap values and indicate in the file name that this tree is with (w) a model.
+  - Save the rooted tree with bootstrap values and indicate in the file name that this tree is with (`w`) a model

 .. _T3_B3:
 T3_B3
 """""

 .. important::
-  - Present the trees from :ref:`T3_B1` and :ref:`T3_B2` as phylograms in PowerPoint.
+  - Present the trees from :ref:`T3_B1` and :ref:`T3_B2` as phylograms in PowerPoint
-  - Show the NJ trees of EF with and without model on one page, of 18S on another page.
+  - Show the NJ trees of EF with and without model on one page, of 18S on another page
-  - To do this, open the four trees from :ref:`T3_B1` and :ref:`T3_B2` in FigTree, display the tree with increasing node order (STRG + U) and export the tree as JPEG.
+  - To do this, open the four trees from :ref:`T3_B1` and :ref:`T3_B2` in FigTree, display the tree with increasing node order (``STRG + U``) and export the tree as JPEG.

-   - What is the effect of the model of sequence evolution on:
+  - What is the effect of the model of sequence evolution on: (1) Tree topology and (2) node support?
-    - Tree topology?
-    - Node support?

-  - What are the main differences between EF and 18S in tree topology and node support?
+  - What are the main differences between EF and 18S in terms of tree topology and node support?
-  - Which phylogenetic tree is most satisfying in terms of topology and support?
+  - Which phylogenetic tree is most satisfying in terms of topology and node support?

 .. _T3_C:
 T3_C
 """""

 .. note::
-  Do all the following exercises (**T3_C1 to T3_C5**) on paper.
-Hand in the paper with your name on it to the tutors.
+  Do all the following exercises (**T3_C1 to T3_C5**) on a sheet of paper.
+Hand in your results at the end (don't forget to write dowwn your name).
 We will discuss them tomorrow.

 .. _T3_C1:
 T3_C1
 """""

 .. important::
-  - Draw by hand all unrooted tree topologies that are possible for four taxa (A, B, C, D).
+  - Draw by hand all unrooted tree topologies that are possible for four taxa (A, B, C, D)
-  - In one tree use arrows to show where the tree can be rooted.
+  - In one of the trees, use arrows to indicate where the tree might be rooted
-  - How many topologies are possible for a rooted the tree with four taxa (A, B, C, D)?
+  - How many topologies are possible for a rooted tree with four taxa (A, B, C, D)?
-  - Draw all possible trees.
+  - Draw all possible combinations

 .. attention::
   Some topologies might be redundant.